 We’ve seen clients save 10 percent on operational costs and 15-20 percent time savings with a cloud-based work order system.

-With a digital work order system, a work order can be created by anyone with a login or access to the online request form.
+With a digital work order system, a work order request can be created by anyone with a login or access to the online request form.
 After filling out the form, the work request will be routed into a queue within the system to be addressed by a specific technician or assigned to a technician by an administrator.

 There are usually a variety of work order templates that you can customize within work order software.